Реферат на тему Category of number and uncountable

 English, but also in other languages.
 Nouns play an important role in human

 speech, as they express the names of things, events, and phenomena.
+The noun phrase typically functions as subject,

 object, and complement of clauses and as complement of prepositional phrases.